alphagov/performanceplatform-documentation/index.rst

 If you would prefer to use our platform API to automate the upload of any data please let us know.

-Once we have this information we can publish your dashboard to a non-linked, non-searchable URL.

-When the dashboard is complete and signed-off, it will be made publicly available.

 Keeping your dashboard up to date
 =================================